turbolinks/turbolinks-classic/README.md

 By default, Turbolinks caches 10 of these page loads.
 It listens to the [popstate](https://developer.mozilla.org/en-US/docs/DOM/Manipulating_the_browser_history#The_popstate_event) event and attempts to restore page state from the cache when it's triggered.
 When `popstate` is fired the following process happens:

 ***Restore* a cached page from the client-side cache:**
+* `page:before-unload` page has been fetched from the cache and is about to be changed
 * `page:change` page has changed to the cached page.
 * `page:restore` is fired at the end of restore process.